timf34/3d3-project-3/README.md

 # General TODO - Project 3

+Note: these would still be nice TODOs - get round to them over summer

 - [ ] Need to improve the robustness of the network nodes
   - The best way to do this is to post status responses, to the terminal is probably not the best way to do this but enough for now.